rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * multiaccountcontainers
 * multiaccountcontainersfeaturerequest
 * blockupdate
+* movefindonpagetotop <--- move find on page to top
 ## CPG :-) (i would love to be able to hide ranting language so that only the person who posted it can see it, just because firefox doesn't work doesn't mean you have a licence to rant or for gratuitous Mozilla attacks)

 * pleasedonotrant